ParhamP/altify/README.md

-# Deep-Alt
+# Altify

 ![Image for demo](images/gif.gif)

-Deep-Alt automizes the task of inserting description for alt attributes of img tags for web deveopers.
-Deep-alt uses Microsoft Computer Vision API's deep learning algorithms to caption images in an HTML file and returns a new HTML file in which alt attributes are filled out with their corresponding captions.
+Altify automizes the task of inserting description for alt attributes of img tags for web deveopers.
+Altify uses Microsoft Computer Vision API's deep learning algorithms to caption images in an HTML file and returns a new HTML file in which alt attributes are filled out with their corresponding captions.

 ## Dependencies